Hiroshi-Nakamura/AutomaticDifferentiation/README.md

 # AutomaticDifferentiation
 Implementation of automatic differentiation by using of a Functor class and its operator overload.
 You can easily run automatic differentiation program by including "AutomaticDifferentiation.hpp" to your sorce code.
-This library also allows you higher-order automatic differentiation, such as Hessian.
+This library also supports higher-order automatic differentiations, such as Hessian.
 The sample of usages are shown in "AutomaticDifferentiationTest.cpp".

 Generally a Functor has an `operator()`.
 Of course, `AutomaticDifferentiation::Functor` has the `operator()`, whose argument is `std::array` standing for a mathmatical variable vector x.
-`AutomaticDifferentiation::Functor` derives 3 sub classes, Constant, Variable and Operator.
+`AutomaticDifferentiation::Functor` derives 3 sub classes, i.e. Constant, Variable and Operator class.
 `AutomaticDifferentiation::Constant::operator(x)` always returns a constant value for any x.
 `AutomaticDifferentiation::Variable::operator(x)` returns a value due to vector x.
 `AutomaticDifferentiation::Operator::operator(x)` returns a value due to its operation type, SUM or PRODUCT or so on, and due to the operated Functor(s).
 For example, in the SUM operator case, the `operator(x)` returns the sum of the left and the right Functor's `operator(x)` outputs, i.e. returns **LEFT(x)+RIGHT(x)**, where **LEFT** is the left operated functor, **RIGHT** is the right one.

 The above are the basics of `AutomaticDifferentiation::Functor`.
-After this preperation, we can easily calculate the derivative Functor.
+With this preperation, we can easily calculate the derivative Functor.
 The derivative of `AutomaticDifferentiation::Constant` is always `AutomaticDifferentiation::Constant(0.0)`.
 The derivative of `AutomaticDifferentiation::Variable` will be `AutomaticDifferentiation::Constant(1.0)` when derived by itself, otherwise (derived by other varable) it will be `AutomaticDifferentiation::Constant(0.0)`.